Customer Acquisition Cost

 Example

 Take the example of Airbnb.
-Assume Airbnb spend $10 to get a user to sign-up.
-Later this user completed their first Airbnb stay, that means the user experienced the core value proposition of Airbnb.
+Assume Airbnb spends $10 to get a user to sign up.
+Later this user completed their first Airbnb stay, which means the user experienced the core value proposition of Airbnb.
 Then, the customer acquisition cost will be $10.